 - Was well-tolerated without severe allergic reactions in clinical trials.

-- Not a live virus, and does not have fetal tissue in it.
-It won’t give you the disease or affect your DNA.
+- Not a live virus and won’t give you the disease or affect your DNA.
+The vaccine does not contain fetal cells.

 - Similar to the current COVID-19 vaccines where an immune response is created from the body making the virus spike-proteins.
 The difference is the vaccine uses DNA to code for this protein, while the current vaccines available use mRNA.